doldecomp/melee/CONTRIBUTING.md

 ## <a name="prs"></a>Pull Requests

 If you just want to get started and match a function, you don't need to create a PR!
-You can just [create an issue](https://github.com/doldecomp/melee/issues/new) with your decomp.me link and a maintainer will add your code to the repo.
+You can just [create an issue](https://github.com/doldecomp/melee/issues/new) with your [decomp.me](https://decomp.me/) link and a maintainer will add your code to the repo.

 If you're familiar with git and want to make changes locally, you can also [fork the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to your personal GitHub.
-When submitting code, try to group your changes into fewer but larger PRs, as it'a easier to review that way.
+When submitting code, try to group your changes into fewer but larger PRs, as it's easier to review that way.

 When you open a PR, the `#melee` channel on Discord will be notified.